privacy-ethereum/maci/threat-model/THREAT_MODEL.md

   We assume RPC responses and transaction propagation are correct.
   Privacy at RPC layer is not assumed.

+  - **Circuits security**
+  We assume zk-SNARK circuits are sound and zero-knowledge theoretically and in the current implementation.

+- **Trusted setup integrity**
+  We assume that the trusted setup is uncompromised and at least one participant discarded his toxic waste.
 ---

 ## 6. Known Weaknesses